jfrosorio/twitchClient/README.md

 # Twitch Client App

-Lightweight Search Engine for finding stream on Twitch.tv.
+Lightweight Search Engine for finding streams on Twitch.tv.

 > *Twitch is a live streaming video platform owned by Twitch Interactive, a subsidiary of Amazon.
 Introduced in June 2011 as a spin-off of the general-interest streaming platform, Justin.tv, the site primarily focuses on video game live